Massachusetts Shoplifting Charge Info

 Civil Relief: Retailers often try to get you to pay them money (anything from $50 to $500) by threatening to sue you in civil court for the alleged damages you caused them.
 They may send you a letter in the mail from a law firm, or sometimes even print one out on the spot if they catch you.
 These letters, also known as civil demand, or civil request, are basically a shakedown and a scam.
 We recommend you never pay them.

 Clerk’s Hearing: Also known as a Clerk Magistrate’s Hearing, or Magistrate’s Hearing.
 See Clerk’s Hearing.

 Continuance Without a Finding (CWOF): An outcome in a plea deal that is an admission of “sufficient facts to find you guilty” but not a guilty plea.
 See my CWOF page.

-Larceny: Larceny is the technical legal charge under Mass statutes.
+Larceny: Larceny is the technical legal charge for theft/shoplifting under Mass statutes.

 PreTrial Probation: An outcome that avoids a criminal conviction or any charge from showing up on your record.
 More on pretrial probation and other sentencing alternatives for shoplifting charges.

 Show Cause Hearing: The same as a Clerk’s Hearing.